giulia-vivarelli/AIFairness-Project/docs/source/index.rst

 Overview
 ~~~~~~~~~~~~~
 The Akkodis Dataset consists of 40 columns, and 21,277 entries.
-Each candidate is identified by its ID and can appear in more than one entry.
+Each candidate is identified by its ID and can appear in more than one entry, each entry is specific for an *Event_type__val*.

 **Features Description**
  * *ID*: unique identifier for the candidate